The Frobenius and factor universality problems of the Kleene star of a finite set of words: The factor universality problem

 \subsection{List of words}

-\begin{lemma} The maximum length of words in the language of $\mathcal{B}$ is equal to $3\ell+m$ and the number of words is at most $m \ell^2 + (1 + \ell m(1 + \ell) + 1)\ell$. \end{lemma} \begin{proof} We count words as in the proof of Lemma~\ref{lem:fpfl-binary_numbers}, taking into account that the chain of forcing states is shorter by $1$. \end{proof}
+\begin{lemma} in the language of $\mathcal{B}$, the maximum length of words is equal to $3\ell+m$ and the number of words is at most $m \ell^2 + (1 + \ell m(2 + \ell)) \ell$. \end{lemma} \begin{proof} We count the maximum length and the words as in the proof of Lemma~\ref{lem:fpfl-binary_numbers}, taking into account that the chain of forcing states is shorter by $1$. \end{proof}

 We conclude with